YuZih/Image-Gallery/README.md

 ## Introduction

 This is an image gallery website where you can browse all the photos and view them in detail through a lightbox.
-The site is designed and built from scratch by me, including layout design, route planning, database design, style design, and more.
+This website is also designed with a focus on user experience across a variety of devices.
+The site employs Responsive Web Design (RWD) to ensure seamless browsing whether you're using a desktop, tablet, or mobile phone.
+It dynamically adjusts the layout based on the device screen size for optimal viewing and navigation.

-One of the key features of this project is its dynamic photo loading design.
+From layout design to route planning, database design, and style design, every aspect of this site has been meticulously crafted from scratch by me.
+A key feature of this project is its dynamic photo loading design.
 You can freely replace or add photos on the site by following the replacement rules provided below.
+This flexibility, combined with the responsive design, makes this image gallery a versatile tool for displaying and exploring photos.

 ## Features